WASHINGTON COUNCIL OF THE BLIND CONSTITUTION

 The board of directors shall consist of 5 constitutional officers, the immediate past president, and 6 general directors.
 The immediate past president shall be automatically appointed to the board without seeking election unless he/she has sought and been elected to another officer position.
 Three of the general directors shall be elected for two-year terms at the convention during even-numbered years and 3 during odd-numbered years.

-The 6 directors shall be elected in the same manner as that prescribed for the election of officers.
+The 6 directors shall be elected as described in Section 2.
 The terms of all directors shall begin on the first day of January following the convention at which they are elected.

 SECTION 2 MEETINGS

-No officer or director may receive compensation for any service rendered to WCB in his/her official capacity.
+No officer or director may receive compensation for any service rendered to WCB in their official capacity.